Ainkra/quai-antique/README.md

 >
 > Nonetheless, it’s a lesson worth keeping, which is why I’m archiving this repository.
 After all, it was a lot of fun to work on back then!
 >
 > If you wish to reuse this project: This project is deprecated.
-I no longer have the time or motivation to maintain it, as I am now focused on the latest versions of Symfony, PHP, and many JavaScript projects.
+I no longer have the time or motivation to maintain it, as I am now focused on the latest versions of Symfony, PHP, many JavaScript projects and many other technologies.
 Please be aware that there are likely security issues and deprecations, potentially numerous.
 I was still a novice when I worked on this project.
 >
 > __**YOU CAN USE IT IF YOU WISH, BUT IT'S AT YOUR OWN RISK !**__